 All you need to know about food, water and any dietary needs along your trek

-I have dietary requirements, can you cater for me?
+I have dietary requirements, can you cater to them?

 All your main meals and water will be provided on your challenge.
 Please refer to your Challenge Information Pack to see which meals are provided before and after your challenge.

 All of the water provided by us on your challenge is safe to drink.

 However, you may choose to treat your water with water purification tablets of filter it using special water bottles as a matter of personal preference.